SUMMIT 2020: Bridging the COVID-19 Divide

 As a leading advocate for our city’s African-American residents, the Chicago Urban League is committed to helping ensure that all communities receive the resources and support that will be critical to recovering from this crisis.

-Admission is FREE, but capacity may be limited.
+Admission for the morning SUMMIT 2020 is FREE, but capacity may be limited.

 — 8:30 a.m. —

 — 8:50 a.m. – First Panel Discussion —

 — 9:30 a.m. – Second Panel Discussion —